-During a routine termite inspection, The Pest Company’s Licensed Termite Inspector located live schedorhinotermes working with the termite leads of Nasutitermes.
-It’s not unlikely to come across a new infestation in a similar area that was once attacked.
-The reason the termites are back in is due to the property not having a termite management system installed to protect against an attack.
+During a routine termite inspection, The Pest Company’s Licensed Termite Inspector located live schedorhinotermes working within the termite leads of Nasutitermes.
+It’s not uncommon to come across a new infestation in a similar area that Termites once attacked.
+More termites are back in this area because the property does not have a termite management system installed to protect against an attack.
 Termite entry points are like highways, once the road is built, we use it frequently; termites do the same; they know there is a food source at the end of the line.